 North Korea crisis in 300 words

-After a historic summit between the US and North Korea, here's an overview of a saga that has at times threatened nuclear war.
+Here's an overview of a saga that has at times threatened nuclear war.

 Why did North Korea develop nuclear weapons?